Algoinde/Audio/README.md

 4. Send the combined VM audio to Discord

 #### 1. Microphone
 In the top left, click `1` near "Microphone" to select your Microphone device (remember what it was called?).
 There will be several copies of the same thing, but they will be "WDM", "KS", "MME" - choose the one with WDM.
 If it doesn't work, try the MME one.
 If *that* doesn't work, try the KS one.
+It's just different ways to grab the audio source.

 #### 2. Music player
 For this one, you don't need to set anything up in VM.
 Simply select "Voicemeeter Input" as the output device of your player (in the system [Mixer settings](#choosing-devices-per-application)).

 #### 3. Listen to the result
 In the right section of VM, you can choose where it will output the sound to.
 Click on `A1` and select the device through which you want the music to play.
+Use the same option (WDM, MME, KS) as the input.

 > [!WARNING]
 > If you select your speakers, things could become VERY LOUD.
 Your microphone may start picking up your speakers, and then putting the sound back into speakers again, creating what is known as "feedback loop". **It's better to use headphones**.